 Although carpenter ants don’t cause as much damage as compared to termites and other pests, they can be problematic.
 They can bite, and they can leave ashes of wood on the floor.
-And if there is carpenter ant infestation, they can cause structural damage to the property by digging into the wood to build their nests.
+And if there is a carpenter ant infestation, they can cause structural damage to the property by digging into the wood to build their nests.
 If the infestation continues for a long period of time, the structural damage can be extensive.
-So, it’s always a good idea to treat carpenter ant infestations as quickly as possible by calling a pest control service professional.
+So, it’s always a good idea to treat carpenter ant infestations as quickly as possible by calling a professional pest control service provider.

 What Do Carpenter Ants Look Like?

 Carpenter ants are easy to identify.
 They are the biggest household ants with a length between six to twelve millimeters.

 Another differentiating feature is their waist.
 While most other insect species have two nodes at their waists, carpenter ants have one.
 Also, other insects have unevenly shaped thoraxes, while carpenter ants have rounded thoraxes.

 The color of carpenter ants can be reddish or black.
 Usually, carpenter ants don’t fly, but you might see some occasional flying of mature ants to build new colonies in other locations.
 A flying carpenter ant usually dies after mating with the female carpenter ant, making the female the queen of the nest.